UmbraDeorum/zsh-screensaver/README.md

 <img width="500" height="800" alt="image" src="https://github.com/user-attachments/assets/1bd0a7c9-e612-4937-bab7-eb7e4dd531c0" />

 ## Troubleshooting

 ### GIFs Not Displaying
-1. Ensure gif-for-cli is installed: npm install -g gif-for-cli
+1. Ensure `gif-for-cli` is installed.
-2. Check internet connection for GIF loading
+2. Check internet connection for GIF loading.

 ### Screensaver Not Activating
-1. Verify SCREENSAVER_ENABLED=true
+1. Verify `SCREENSAVER_ENABLED=true`.
-2. Check that hooks are properly loaded in zsh
+2. Check that hooks are properly loaded in zsh.

 ### Flickering with GIFs
-1. The script automatically reduces dimensions to prevent terminal flicker
+1. The script automatically reduces dimensions to prevent terminal flicker.
-2. Uses conservative sizing for stable playback
+2. Uses conservative sizing for stable playback.

 ## License
 Free to use and modify.
 Feel free to contribute improvements!